The American Journal of Psychiatry

 Official Journal of the American Psychiatric Association

 appeared in The American Journal of Psychiatry.
-No other journal had multiple appearances.

 The American Journal of Psychiatry’s latest Impact Factor is up to 14.721